 To apply the setting to everyone, leave the top organizational unit selected.
 Otherwise, select a child organizational unit or a configuration group.

 Click Allow users and non-super admins to recover their account.
 This setting won't apply if your organization uses single sign-on (SSO) with a third-party identity provider or Password Sync.

-- You suspect the account has been hijacked and the user’s recovery information is no longer legitimate.
+- You suspect the account has been hijacked, and the user's recovery information has been changed.

 - Google Workspace for Education users under the age of 18—Younger Google Workspace for Education users aren’t permitted to add a recovery phone number or email to their account.
 They can't reset a forgotten password on their own.

 Note: Users of any age with primary or secondary education accounts can't supply a recovery phone number or email.
 The option to add a phone number or email is not available for these types of accounts.